Wednesday, December 16, 2020

 Art by Mark Harrison

 Analysis: It's very hard to appreciate this epic fully without the background of the Mechanismo trilogy.
 But, as ever, John Wagner makes it accessible.
-It starts with 'Conspiracy of Silence', a four part tale in which it becomes entirely clear that Dredd has broken the letter of the law, but also that McGruder has gone beyond the pale, breaking the spirit of the law.
+It starts with 'Conspiracy of Silence', a four part tale in which it becomes entirely clear that Dredd has broken the letter of the law, but also that McGruder has gone beyond the pale (pail?), breaking the spirit of the law.
 Also featuring some very early art from future superstar Mark Harrison – ropey in places, but oozing with atmosphere that really adds to the 'conspiracy' feel.

 In the actual prologue – part one even titled 'Prologue', before leading into 'the Tenth Planet', the solution to this impasse is that McGruder has Dredd arrested.
-In theory he'll be shipped to Titan, but McGruder decides to save space rocket fuel by going with him, and making a stop at Hestia on the way.
+In theory he'll be shipped to Titan, but McGruder decides to save space-rocket fuel by going with him, and making a stop at Hestia on the way.
 In part, one wonders, so she can test out the new Mechanismo MkIII units, and in part to prove to Dredd that she was right and he was wrong.
 Guess how that works out!

 Peter Doherty delivers the prologue bit, with some of his best-ever work.
 Dredd and McGruder exchange such glances; Hershey gets called out, it's all super intense, with just a hint of comedy.